Larrikinau/overseerr-content-filtering/README.md

 ### 🚀 **What's New in v1.4.0**

 - **🔒 Admin-Only Content Controls**: Only administrators can set content rating limits for users
-- **🛡️ Global Adult Content Blocking**: Adult content never appears regardless of user settings
+- **🛡️ Smart Content Blocking**: Adult content blocked by default, with admin-configurable per-user rating limits
 - **🎬 Content Rating Filtering**: Filter by G, PG, PG-13, R, NC-17 (movies) and TV-Y through TV-MA (TV shows)
 - **👤 Per-User Configuration**: Admins can set different rating limits for each individual user
 - **🔐 User Protection**: Regular users cannot see or change their own rating restrictions